jrfnl/clearPHP/rules/no-empty-blocks.md

 }

 ```

 Most of the time, code is expected and not finding it is confusing.
-Commenting such block is a good idea.
-Other alternative are to use it for default case, or set some basic behavior (logging an exception but not processing it further), leaving room for it to be updated later.
+Commenting out such block is a good idea.
+Other alternatives are to use it as a default case or set some basic behavior (logging an exception but not processing it further), leaving room for it to be updated later.

 It is recommended to avoid empty blocks in any situations.

 ## Rule Details